 scores on AP math and AP science exams earning scores of three (3) or

-To achieve at these levels, students must create a solid foundation of learning early in their educational experience.
+To have achievement at these levels students must create a solid foundation of learning early in their educational experience.
 Thus, it is important that all of our schools are stellar and that our teachers are reaching all students.
 Good news yet again!
-Recently, OCS was named a 2013 Title I Reward District.
+Recently, Oconee County Schools was named a 2015 Title I Reward District.
 This award recognizes school districts that have made progress in improving the performance of the all students group over a number of years on the statewide assessments and whose high schools are increasing graduation rates.
-Our district is one of only four systems in the state to receive this recognition and the $50,000 monetary award that accompanies it.
+OCS is one of only four systems in the state to receive this recognition and the $50,000 monetary award that accompanies it.

 Our elementary and middle schools pave a great path on the road of knowledge and have been recognized for their outstanding performance and commitment to students as well.
-Colham Ferry Elementary, Oconee County Elementary, Rocky Branch Elementary, and Oconee County Middle School were all recently named Title I Highest Performing Reward Schools.
+Oconee County Elementary and Oconee County Middle School were recently named Title I Highest Performing Reward Schools.
 This recognition is based on CRCT achievement and carries a monetary award of $10,000 for each school that remains in Title I status.
-A quick review of the list of schools reflects that OCS represents four of the sixty-eight schools recognized.
+A quick review of the list of schools reflects that OCS represents two of the eighty schools recognized.

 Good news all around!
 Email me more good news at email@example.com.